Our mission is to be a world-class centre and resource dedicated

 Charges apply for some workshops and events.

-We are open from 10am to 5pm every day except Christmas Day, Boxing Day and New year's Day.
+We are open every day except Christmas Day, Boxing Day and New year’s Day from 10am to 5pm and 10am to 4pm on Bank Holidays.

 Make your visit to The National Centre for Craft & Design a day out!
 Sleaford is an old Lincolnshire market town that boasts a range of attractions.
 Adjacent to the NCCD you will find Navigation House, the former canal office of the Sleaford Navigation Company.
 A picturesque riverside walk from NCCD leads by way of Lollycocks Field and the Nettles nature and wildlife areas to the award winning Cogglesford Watermill, an historic, renovated and operational flour mill.
 Regular markets are held in the market square with a popular Farmer’s Market on the first Saturday of each month.
 Whilst here you must also visit St Deny’s Church, a Grade I listed Church notable for having one of the oldest stone broach spires in England and an altar rail designed by Sir Christopher Wren.